What are the requirements for becoming a prospective adopting couple?

 What happens after a child is placed with you for adoption?

-After the child is placed with you, our social worker will supervise the child’s placement for a 6 month period prior to the finalization of the adoption process.
+After the child is placed with you, a social worker will supervise the child’s placement for a 6 month period prior to the finalization of the adoption process.
 During this time, the social worker will visit your home to gauge the child’s adjustment and developmental progress, and to discuss the goals that should be established and reached in order for the finalization process to be successfully completed.